Environmental Documents & Notices

 - Include comments that the City received on the draft, and the City’s response to them

-(Mitigated) Negative Declarations and EIRs that are now in the public review process are listed below:
+(Mitigated) Negative Declarations and EIRs that are subject to a public review/comment period.

-Seaboard Road Extension Project - Visit the project webpagefor updates on the EIR
+Visit the Seaboard Road Extension project webpage for updates on the EIR.